 Early History of the Dobbsown family

 This web page shows only a small excerpt of our Dobbsown research.
-Another 164 words (12 lines of text) covering the years 1327, 1567, 1675, 1695 and are included under the topic Early Dobbsown History in all our PDF Extended History products and printed products wherever possible.
+Another 164 words (12 lines of text) covering the years 1327, 1567, 1610, 1633, 1646, 1670, 1675, 1681, 1695 and 1890 are included under the topic Early Dobbsown History in all our PDF Extended History products and printed products wherever possible.

 Dobbsown Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Dobbsown family name include Dobson, Dobsons, Dobsin, Dobsan, Dobsaun, Dobsone and many more.

 Early Notables of the Dobbsown family

 Another 73 words (5 lines of text) are included under the topic Early Dobbsown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dobbsown family to Ireland

 Some of the Dobbsown family moved to Ireland, but this topic is not covered in this excerpt.

 Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dobbsown family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Dobbsown surname or a spelling variation of the name include: Edward Dobson settled in Virginia in the year 1638; and Richard also settled in that colony in the year 1643.
 Later, Samuel Dobson settled in Harbour Grace Parish in Newfoundland in 1823.